dcernst/dcernst.github.io/teaching/mat136f15/homework.md

 - **Daily Homework 10:**  Read the rest of Chapter 2.
 In addition, complete Problems 69-75.
 For Problem 69, you should just look up the answer (e.g., use a Google search). *Hints:* For Problem 72, you cannot "pull the 4 out of the sine function".
 However, a key observation is that $4\theta\to 0$ as $\theta\to 0$.
 For Problem 73, consider multiplying the expression by $4/4$.
 For Problem 74, consider multiplying by the conjugate and using a relevant trig identity.
 For Problem 75, use the Sandwich/Squeeze Theorem.
 (Due Friday, September 17)

 <!--
+Do 1-sided limits and infinite limits from Lecture Notes
 - **Daily Homework 10:** Read Chapter 3 up to Problem 85.
 In addition, complete Problems 78, 80, 81, 83-85.
 (Due Friday, September 12)
 - **Daily Homework 11:** Read Chapter 3 up to Problem 89.
 In addition, complete Problems 86, 88, 89.
 Also, complete the statement of Theorem 87.
 (Due Monday, September 15)
 - **Daily Homework 12:** Complete Exercises 2.5.5, 2.5.6, and 2.5.8 in *Calculus I Lecture Notes*.
 (Due Wednesday, September 17)